Handle Appeals

 appeal_context.type*StringSubject of the appeal (either post or user)

-appeal_context.post_idStringThe post_id (*required if appeal_context.user_id is not provided)
+appeal_context.post_idStringThe post_id (*required if appeal_context.user_id is not provided).

-appeal_context.user_idStringThe user_id (*required if appeal_context.post_id is not provided)
+appeal_context.user_idStringThe user_id (*required if appeal_context.post_id is not provided).

-appeal_context.source_post_idStringSource post ID
+appeal_context.source_post_idStringSource post ID.

-urlStringURL for the image in a post
+urlStringURL for the image in a post.

-text_dataStringText data for the post
+text_dataStringText data for the post.

-metadataJSON ObjectMetadata associated with the appeal
+metadataJSON ObjectMetadata associated with the appeal.

-report_idStringOptional, if its an appeal from a report
+report_idStringOptional, if it's an appeal from a report.

-appeal_categoriesArrayOptional array of appeal categories
+appeal_categoriesArrayOptional array of appeal categories.

 Get Appeal Status